French business leaders lambast Hollande

 “I will transmit your criticisms to the President,” retorted Montebourg dryly over intermittent booing from the audience.

-Most speeches praised the German business model and criticized the comparatively less-competitive French economy and labor market.
+Most speeches praised the German business model and criticised the comparatively less-competitive French economy and labour market.

 Michelin Chief Executive Jean-Dominique Senard also praised the U.S. business environment, telling the audience his tire-making company planned to open a site there for the first time in decades.

-“Everyone knows the cost of labor is higher in America...But they see firms as job creators,” Senard said.
+“Everyone knows the cost of labour is higher in America...But they see firms as job creators,” Senard said.
 “Would that were the case in France.”

 The state of South Carolina reportedly doled out at least $7.5 million in tax incentives for the new Michelin plant.